 - Black-Capped Chickadee (Poecile atricapillus) - 3,324

-Other birds that were well represented in the voting but failed to make the top five finalists included the common raven (1,680 votes), blue jay (1,037 votes), great blue heron (617 votes), Atlantic puffin (764 votes) and red-tailed hawk (538 votes).
+Other birds that were well represented in the voting but failed to make the top five finalists included the common raven (1,680 votes), blue jay (1,037 votes), great blue heron (617 votes), Atlantic puffin (764 votes), red-tailed hawk (538 votes), and Arctic tern (431 votes).

 After the public voting closed, an expert panel of ornithologists, conservationists, and other experts convened to discuss the merits of each finalist.
 The debate included how well each finalist represented the spirit, ingenuity, and hardiness of Canada and its citizens, as well as historical connections to native peoples.

-Other considerations included how widespread the species is throughout the country and how exclusive its range is to Canada, which can be a major factor in avitourism as well as national identity.
+Other considerations included how widespread the species is throughout the country and how exclusive its range is to Canada, which can be a major factor in avitourism as well as national identity and pride.
 Another minor consideration was to keep the national bird unique and not select any bird that was already represented as a provincial bird, which would have eliminated three of the top five finalists.

 List of Official Canadian Provincial Birds